 In 2018, PropellorAds started making weekly payments.
 New users will see their first payout (once the minimum payout amount is reached) 14 days after impressions begin.

-The minimum payout is $5, so even if you make a small amount of money, you can cash it out with this blog ad network.
+The minimum payout is $5, so even if you earn a small amount of money, you can cash it out with this blog advertising network.

-Payments are automated, so you'll receive your payment through your preferred payment method every Thursday (as long as you've made money from your blog).
-The payment methods offered by PropellerAds are as follows:
+Payments are automated, so you'll receive your payment via your preferred method every Thursday (as long as you've earned money from your blog).
+PropellerAds offers the following payment methods:

 • PayPal